JakubStrunc/eletric-field-vizulizer/README.md

   - **Isocontours**: Display contour lines representing equal intensity regions.

 - **Objects**:
-  - adding other objets to 0,0 such as positive charge, negative charge or probe
+  - adding other objects to 0,0 such as positive charge, negative charge or probe

 - **Show Graph**:
   - Enable graphing of electric field intensity over time for multiple probes.
+  - To add probe to the graph.
+Double-click on the probe, and check the `Enable Graph`

 - **Path**:
   - Assign a movement trajectory to charges using Bézier splines.
   - Ensure paths are valid (invalid paths appear red).

-### Simulation Controls
+### Other Simulation Controls
 - **Add Probes**: Shift + Click anywhere in the simulation to add a static probe.
 - **Move Charges/Probes**: Click and drag charges or probes to reposition them.
 - **Edit Objects**: Double-click on a charge or probe to open the modification window.